iaman877/100DaysofCode/README.md

 Solved some C problems on Hackerrank https://www.hackerrank.com/bhardwajaman877?hr_r=1
 ## Day 59 of 100DaysOfCode
 Just earned the Bronze Badge for C++ on HackerRank! http://hr.gs/bcedd
+## Day 60 of #100DaysOfCode
+Revise String function in java and Deploy our own box on Vagrant Cloud  https://youtu.be/VFuO559TF7U